martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 4.Take a look at the existing gulpfile.js to get a feel for what it is doing.
 An explanation of Gulp is out of scope for this excersise, so if you are new to Gulp, just accept that this file controls what happens and move on! :)

 5.Back in the command prompt, run `gulp`.
-This will execute the Gulp tasks and minify your files
+This will execute the Gulp tasks and minify your files.
+If you have any issue running gulp, make sure you NODE_PATH is setup correctly; [have a look at this article](http://stackoverflow.com/questions/24027551/gulp-command-not-found-error-after-installing-gulp)

 6.Take a look at your /performance/begin/ folder structure.
 You'll notice a new folder called wwwroot which contains minified versions of your JS and CSS files.
 Take a look at some of them to see how they have been minified

 7.Open /performance/begin/Index.html in Visual Studio Code

-8.Replace all references to `css/` to `wwwroot/css/` to reference the minified CSS files
+8.Replace all references to `css/` to `wwwroot/css/`.
+This will mean that the HTML references the minified CSS files that Gulp will create (Use Ctrl + F)

-9.Replace all references to `js/` to `wwwroot/js/` to reference the minified JS files
+9.Replace all references to `js/` to `wwwroot/js/`.

 10.Commit your changes, wait for Azure to auto-deploy and re-test with Google PageSpeed and YSlow.
 The scores will not change by much because of the relatively low number of CSS and JS files.
-Howeve rin a real world project this would have a bigger impact.
+However in a real world project this would have a bigger impact.

 ##Bundle CSS and Javascript files with Gulp
 Now that we have minified our CSS and JS files, we need to bundle them together to reduce the number of requests required.
 YSlow says "Decreasing the number of components on a page reduces the number of HTTP requests required to render the page, resulting in faster page loads.
 Some ways to reduce the number of components include: combine files, combine multiple scripts into one script, combine multiple CSS files into one style sheet, and use CSS Sprites and image maps.".